Tony Hale: 2012–19: Veep and acclaim

 In 2012, Hale starred in the drama comedy Not That Funny.
 He guest-starred on NBC's Law & Order: SVU as Rick Simms, a teacher who is fired from his job after being accused of inappropriate behavior with a student.
 In 2012, Hale was cast in the HBO comedy Veep as Gary Walsh, the personal assistant to Vice President-turned-President Selina Meyer (portrayed by Julia Louis-Dreyfus).
 On September 22, 2013, Hale won a Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series for his work in the show's second season.
 This was his first major award.
 He earned his second nomination in 2014, but lost the award to Ty Burrell.
 Hale won his second Primetime Emmy Award with his third nomination in 2015, in the same ceremony where Veep won its first Primetime Emmy Award for Outstanding Comedy Series.

 In 2017, Hale hosted the 9th Annual Shorty Awards at the PlayStation Theater in New York City.
 In 2018, Hale played the role of Jerome Squalor on the second season of the Netflix comedy drama series A Series of Unfortunate Events, appearing in episodes adapting The Ersatz Elevator and The Penultimate Peril.
 He appeared in two more episodes of the series.
 In 2019, he voiced Forky in Pixar's Toy Story 4 and reprised the role again in the 10-episode short-form educational series Forky Asks a Question.

 2020–present

 In 2022, Hale played Jefry Traske and his descendant Reverend Traske in Hocus Pocus 2, a sequel to 1993's Hocus Pocus.
 In 2024, Hale voiced Fear in Pixar's Inside Out 2, replacing Bill Hader who voiced the character in the first film.
-In August 2025, it was confirmed that Hale will reprise his role as Forky in Toy Story 5.
+Hale reprised his role as Forky in Toy Story 5, released in June 2026.

+In 2025 he was named alumnus of the year by his alma mater, Samford University, and received an honorary Doctor of Fine Arts degree from the university on December 13, 2025.

 Personal life

 Hale married Emmy Award–winning makeup artist Martel Thompson on May 24, 2003.
 They have a daughter born in February 2006.
-Hale and his wife are practicing Christians.
+Hale and his wife are practicing Christians and reside in Birmingham, Alabama.